hotkit/rask/DESIGN.md

 A single byte which represents a data marker.
 The interpretation of the block depends on the value range:

 * 0x00 to 0x7f represent a data block of that many bytes.
-Note that the command block (the following byte) is not counted either.
+Note that the command block (the following byte) is not counted either when the value is used as the packet header.
 * 0x80 to 0xef command ID numbers (see above).
-* 0xc0 to 0xf7 various fixed size blocks.
+* 0xc0 to 0xf8 various fixed size blocks.
-* 0xf8 to 0xff the following bytes represent the block size.
-The length in bytes of the size is the value minus 0xf7.
+* 0xf9 to 0xff the following bytes represent the block size.
+The length in bytes of the size is the value minus 0xf8.

 The data may be byte data (for a data block), or a string (for example in a create file event).